Barbara Maria Stafford: Career

 Stafford began her teaching career as an assistant professor at the National College of Education in 1969.
-In 1972 she moved on to Loyola University Chicago, and a year later to the University of Delaware, where she remained for nearly a decade.
+In 1972, she moved on to Loyola University Chicago and, a year later, to the University of Delaware, where she remained for nearly a decade.
 From 1981 to 2010, she was a full professor at the University of Chicago, where she was the William B. Ogden Distinguished Service Professor until 2010.
-She is now Emerita at the University of Chicago and has been teaching at the Georgia Institute of Technology since 2010 as Distinguished University Visiting Professor.
+She is now emerita at the University of Chicago and has been teaching at the Georgia Institute of Technology since 2010 as a Distinguished University Visiting professor.

 Stafford's books closely examine modes and technologies of visual presentation from the early modern period up to today's digital media.
 She works at the intersection of the imaging arts, the optical sciences, and performance technologies, with a strong interest in how experience is embodied.
 Her recent essays examine the revolutionary ways in which the brain sciences are changing our view of the total sensorium and inflecting our fundamental assumptions concerning perception, sensation, emotion, mental imagery, and subjectivity.
-Stafford's views have found an application in criticism of early mass media and multiple viewpoints, what she describes as, "cross-referencing material bits of distant reality".
+Stafford's views have found an application in criticism of early mass media and multiple viewpoints, what she describes as "cross-referencing material bits of distant reality".

-Stafford co-curated an influential exhibition at the J. Paul Getty Museum in 2001-02, "Devices of Wonder: From the World in a Box to Images on a Screen."
+Stafford co-curated an influential exhibition at the J. Paul Getty Museum in 2001–02, "Devices of Wonder: From the World in a Box to Images on a Screen."
 The exhibition catalog of the same title won the Katharine Kyes Leab & Daniel J. Leab American Book Prizes Current Exhibition Award in 2003.

-Stafford holds honorary degrees from Maryland Institute College of Art (1996), Grand Valley State University, Michigan (1996), and University of Warwick, England (1998).
+Stafford holds honorary degrees from the Maryland Institute College of Art (1996), Grand Valley State University, Michigan (1996), and the University of Warwick, England (1998).
 In addition to National Endowment for the Humanities and Guggenheim fellowships, she has won a number of prestigious awards for her research and books, including the American Society for Eighteenth-Century Studies Clifford Prize (1980), the College Art Association's Millard Meiss Publication Award (1979), the Gottschalk Prize for the best book on an eighteenth-century topic published during the preceding year, for Body Criticism (1992), the Michelle Kendrick Memorial Book Prize of the Society for Literature, Science, and the Arts for Echo Objects: the Cognitive Work of Images (2007), and the Thomas N. Bonner Award recognizing Echo Objects as "the best recent book in English on the theory and practice of the liberal arts."